Law without law: from observer states to physics via algorithmic information theory: The rise and fall of objective reality

 Clearly, we can somehow modify or extend $f_B$ to the terminating branch, such that the resulting map (say, $\tilde f_B$) will keep on satisfying Assumption~\ref{AssObjectivity}.
 But the point is that there is no unique, ``natural'' way to define such an extension in general.
 Consequently, there will be many possible $\tilde f_B$, and since they are all approximately on ``equal footing'', each one of them will be more complex than $f_B$.
 But we have assumed that $f_B$ is simple, in order to have an emergent notion of objectivity in the first place.

 Recall the construction of $\p_{\rm 3rd}$ from Subsection~\ref{SubsecAsymptoticCoherence}: Alice's probabilistic computational world generates a corresponding measure on the observer states as read out by $f_B$, i.e.\ on the states of Bob$_{\rm 3rd}$.
 If we repeat this construction now, without relying on the validity of Assumption~\ref{AssObjectivity}, then we can still obtain the measure $\p_{3\rm rd}$ up to computational time $t'$.
 But from time $t'+1$ on, some computational branches are ``cut off'' by not supplying any valid new observer states for Bob.
-Thus, instead of a measure, we obtain a \emph{semimeasure} $\p_{\rm 3rd}$.
+Thus, instead of a measure, we obtain a \emph{semimeasure} $\p_{\rm 3rd}$.\\

-While Theorem~\ref{TheSimpleLaws} is not valid for computable \emph{semimeasures}, its non-asymptotic version from Subsection~\ref{SubsecZombies} still applies: $\mathbf{M}_V(y|z)$ in~(\ref{eqMPrimeConditional}) can still concentrate on the semimeasure $m_j=\p_{\rm 3rd}$ if ${\rm K}(j)$ is small (which it is if Alice's world has simple laws) and if $m_j(z)$ is large: \sobservation{Subjective immortality}{ObsSubjectiveImmortality2}{The scenario in Figure~\ref{fig_subjimm} can be understood as follows.
+While Theorem~\ref{TheSimpleLaws} is not valid for computable \emph{semimeasures}, its non-asymptotic version from Subsection~\ref{SubsecZombies} still applies: $\mathbf{M}_V(y|z)$ in~(\ref{eqMPrimeConditional}) can still concentrate on the semimeasure $m_j=\p_{\rm 3rd}$ if ${\rm K}(j)$ is small (which it is if Alice's world has simple laws) and if $m_j(z)$ is large:\\

+\sobservation{Subjective immortality}{ObsSubjectiveImmortality2}{The scenario in Figure~\ref{fig_subjimm} can be understood as follows.
 At (not too early) computational times $t<t'$, there is ``emergent objectivity'': the probabilities $\p_{3\rm rd}$ that determine the chances of Bob$_{3\rm rd}$ as seen by Alice in her external world are close to the actual chances $\p\equiv\p_{1\rm st}$ of Bob$_{1\rm st}$'s state transitions.
 This is a finite-time version of Theorem~\ref{TheSimpleLaws}.